 When I was young my family moved to England for 2 years.
 While we were there, we traveled all over the place.
 I remember being so intrigued by the different languages, cultures and foods.
 I caught the travel bug at a very young age!
 I continued traveling as much as I could throughout my youth.
 I was a foreign exchange student in Ecuador in High School and then I studied abroad in Spain in College.
-I am very much looking forward to planting that travel bug in my kids - starting with our trip to Costa Rica next month!
+I have enjoyed planting that travel bug in my kids as well.

 How do you like to spend time outside of Mission Wealth?

-I love spending time with my family - husband Craig and son Will (9) and daughter McKenna (8).
-We have a new puppy Bodie who is now everyone’s favorite family member.
-I love yoga, I love trail running, and I really love reading.
+I love spending time with my family - husband Craig and son Will (13) and daughter McKenna (11).
+Our dog Bodie is everyone’s favorite family member.
+I love exercise, reading, and of course travel and music.
 My dad lives in town and I feel fortunate to be able to spend a lot of time with him.
 We have wonderful neighbors and close friends who make our lives feel very rich.
 Our family is active in our church Ocean Hills and we love the community of friends that we have there.